 The second year of this fledgling festival took place in Leyden, MA

 Watching a festival be born and grow up is a fascinating process.
-In its second year Manafestival which took place down a dirt road in Leyden MA, just adjacent to Greenfield MA.
+In its second year Manafestival took place down a dirt road in Leyden, MA, just adjacent to Greenfield.
 There were some growing pains for sure, including a venue move, but the New England festival family came together for 3 days in the woods for fun and relaxation.

 I personally got there early evening on SAT after many bands had already played but I still got a really solid dose.
 Up first as I arrived the band Dish Soap was on stage and up to full speed.
 The band features Ashleigh Theroux on vocals and John Olivares on guitar and includes a full compliment of other players, too.
 I only was able to catch a few songs, but luckily the band members also appeared in other bands throughout the weekend.
 The part of the set I heard included multiple originals and closed with Bob Weirs “One More Saturday Night.”

 Up next was the band Noble Hobo hailing from Michigan.
 Apparently they are friends with the promoter and came all this way, stopping and gigging in Montreal- to make their western MA premier.
 The band is a mixture of folk and poetry and have a traditional folk sense while being a bit avant garde as well.
 They were well received by the audience who seemed to respond to the modern beatnik vibe.
 Later that night they also jammed with their acoustic instruments around the bonfire.